lsh123/stats-rrdb/README.md

 * 	1.0.0 - memory usage controls, dynamic blocks loading, journal file, graphing examples

-* 	1.x.0 - more metric types (e.g. 95 percentile, etc.), "select min, avg, max from ..."
+* 	1.x.0 - query language updates: "select min, avg, max from ..." (instead of "select * from ..."),
-	(instead of "select * from ..."), query multiple metrics in the same time, multiple updates in one UDP packet, multiple queries in one TCP request
+	query multiple metrics in the same time, multipl updates in one UDP packet, multiple queries in one TCP request